zvrba/SortingNetworks/README.md

 code and can only be used from `unsafe` methods.
 The code depends on AVX2 instruction set.
 In addition, `AESRand` class depends on AES-NI instruction set.

 `SNBenchmark` project contains the benchmarks and dependes on BenchmarkDotNet.
+The main program exhaustively validates `Periodic16` sorter.
+This is not possible for larger networks as `2^N` zero/one inputs would have to be tested.
+Benchmarks call `Environment.FailFast` if the result is found to be unsorted, but this is of little assurance: by another theorem in TAOCP, there exist "almost correct" networks that sort _every but one_ input.

 ## Lessons learned
 These were learned by inspecting the generated assembly code in Release mode.